brown-ccv/honeycomb-docs/docs/quick_start.md

 - The last section of package.json contains the project’s scripts.
 This section contains a number of user customized commands.
 - They are also presented in key/value pair where the key is the command name which we will use to run and value is the command we want to run.
-- This section comes in handy when we want to run the Honeycomb application when ready.

 ### 4. Run the task in dev mode